South African Society of Dairy Technology (SASDT)

 - discussion, co-operation, education, training and research.

-The South African Society for Dairy Technology (SASDT) is an active society whose primary objective is to promote and encourage technological and scientific advancement amongst our members who are key role players in our national dairy industry.
+The South African Society of Dairy Technology (SASDT) is an active society whose primary objective is to promote and encourage technological and scientific advancement amongst our members who are key role players in our national dairy industry.
 Through our annual national symposium along with regular regional meetings held by each division, we successfully communicate new trends and updates on technical issues of benefit to our local dairy industry.

 The Society was formed in 1967 by the amalgamation of the Natal, Western Cape, Central and Transvaal societies of dairy technology.
 The Eastern Cape Division was formed afterwards and later disbanded.
 Bruce Carte was the first National President.
 The Natal Society Of Dairy Technology was the first to be established, by Bruce Carte and others, on 29 October 1960.
 As a student Bob Hall from our Natal division was part of this event.
 Richard Carte (Bruce’s father) was the first President of the Natal Society.
 The other three societies were formed fairly soon after.